Photometry of high-redshift blended galaxies using deep learning

 This represents an improvement of at least a factor of 4 compared to the classical SExtractor approach.
 We also show that forcing the network to simultaneously estimate a binary segmentation map results in a slightly improved photometry.

-Full citation: Boucaud et al., 2019, submitted to MNRAS
+Full citation: Boucaud et al., 2019, accepted by MNRAS

 This project is a result from COIN Residence Program #5 – Chania, Greece/2018.